 Also called Scheduled Coverage, this coverage allows you to pick individual assets you wish to insure and assign a specific amount of insurance.
 Scheduling assets individually may be the right choice since you can put a sufficient limit for higher-valued assets.

 Note that the highest total payable per item is based on your choice of insurance.
 Whether you choose Blanket or Individual coverage, discuss this with your agent to guide your overall farm insurance needs.

 Farm & ranch owners who work with Advantage Insurance Solutions get

 Other Coverage Farm Coverage Options

 Vehicles can cause damage to your property, regardless of whether they are your farm vehicles or vehicles owned by another individual.
 Having this coverage helps you cover a loss if your car or another vehicle collides with your property.
 Farm vehicles are not covered under both farm liability and farm personal property coverages.
 Depending on your area, you may need commercial auto coverage.
 The law varies by state and your farm vehicle might be subject to mandatory insurance law.

 State laws apply for workers’ compensation differently for farmworkers.
 Only a very few states require farm owners to protect agricultural workers from work injuries with workers’ compensation insurance.
 Some states require farms to cover only if the combined salary of farm workers goes beyond the maximum dollar amount.
 Farms required by law to have worker’s compensation can voluntarily give benefits to injured workers by purchasing voluntary compensation coverage.

-In conclusion, it’s up to you to decide whether to get farm insurance or not.
+Yes, it’s up to you to decide whether to get farm insurance or not.
 However, with the factors mentioned above, insurance can be a form of assurance regarding the state of your farm’s wellbeing.
-If you have any questions or inquiries, call us and we’ll get back to you as soon as we can.